MPY-01/Caesar-Polo-Esau/polo/1961/polo-02.md

 22. Lenin: "Two Tactics of Social Democracy in the Democratic Revolution," in Selected Works, Volume I, Part 2, op. cit., pp. 144-146.

 FOR OFFICIAL USE ONLY 23.
 Lenin: State and Revolution, International Publishers, New York, 1935, p.
 33. 24.
 Ibid., pp. 34-35.
 25. Lenin: "Two Tactics...," in Selected Works, op. cit., p.
 56. 26.
 Ibid., p.
 59. 27.
 Ibid., p.
 104. 28.
 Ibid., p.
 140. 29.
-"The Problem of the Character of the Chinese Revolution Ap- pear in Discussions on the New Soviet Book, Historical Materialism," Peking Jen-min Jih-pao, 28 April 1952.
+"The Problem of the Character of the Chinese Revolution Ap- pear in Discussions on the New Soviet Book, Historical Materialism," Beijing Jen-min Jih-pao, 28 April 1952.
 (For an account of the Soviet discussion, see Voprosy filosofi (Problems of Philosophy), No. 4, 1951, Moscow, which car- ried a report on the enlarged conference of the Soviet Institute of Philosophical Studies and the Department of Philosophy of the Academy of Sciences.)
 30. V. Maslennikov: "On the Nature of People's Democracy in China," Voprosy Ekonomiki, No. 3, March, 1953.
-31. Zhang Ruxin: "Stalin's Great Theoretical Contributions to the Chinese Revolution," Peking Jen-min Jih-pao, 3 April 1953.
+31. Zhang Ruxin: "Stalin's Great Theoretical Contributions to the Chinese Revolution," Beijing Jen-min Jih-pao, 3 April 1953.
 32. Mao Zedong: "On New Democracy," in Selected Works, Volume 3, op. cit., p.
 119. 33.
 Ji Yun: "The Economy of the Transition Period from Capital- ism to Socialism," Hsueh-hsi (Study), 2 October 1953.
 34. The first significant extension of Chinese influence among Asian Communist parties began shortly after the establish- ment of the Chinese Communist regime (1 October 1949), when, on 23 November, Liu Shaoqi told the Trade Union Conference of Asian and Australasian Countries that FOR OFFICIAL USE ONLY

 The road taken by the Chinese people in defeating imperialism...is the road that should be taken by the peoples of many colonial and semi-colonial countries in their fight for national independence and people's democracy...
 This is the road of Mao Zedong.
 (Shanghai Wen Hui Pao, 25 November 1949)